Sunscald and Bark Damage Trees DFW

 Common warning signs include yellow or brown patches, thinning grass, black or white mold growth, or a slimy film on leaves and stems.
 Some plants may also wilt or droop even when adequately watered.
 Catching these symptoms early makes treatment much more effective.

 Yes.
-Trees Hurt Too, Inc. uses low to no impact products that are environmentally responsible and safe when applied correctly.
+Trees Hurt Too, Inc. uses low to no-impact products that are environmentally responsible and safe when applied correctly.
 Treatments are designed to protect your landscape without exposing your family or pets to harmful residues.

 Absolutely.
 Healthy soil, balanced watering, proper mowing, and annual aeration are all effective ways to minimize disease risk naturally.
 A well-maintained lawn has a stronger immune response and can resist infections far better than stressed or nutrient-poor turf.